Program Director’s Welcome

 Section Leader of Medicine-Pediatrics in the Division of General Medicine

 Originally born and raised in Kansas by immigrant parents from Hong Kong, Dr. Kristin Wong earned her Bachelor of Arts in Political Science from Duke University and Medical Doctorate from the University of Kansas.
 She then completed a Combined Internal Medicine-Pediatrics Residency and an additional year as Internal Medicine Chief Resident at Rutgers New Jersey Medical School.
 She continued at Rutgers, finding her passion for teaching and serving the Newark community as an Assistant Professor and the Internal Medicine-Pediatrics Residency Program Director.
 She practices as a hospitalist and primary care physician to both adults and children and serves on various graduate education and hospital committees focused on improving medical education and patient care throughout University Hospital.
-Some of her most impactful work has been serving on various local and national committees, driving the educational agenda for the National Section on Med-Peds Academic and Education Subcommittee and the GME Grand Rounds for the Faculty, Coordinator, and Resident Development Subcommittee, as well as revamping the Med-Peds residency curriculum, including the development of an integrated Transitional Care curriculum to teach the importance of achieving adolescent and young adult healthcare independence.
+Some of her most impactful work has been serving on various local and national committees, driving the educational agenda for the Section on Medicine-Pediatrics and Rutgers’ GME Grand Rounds as a member of the Faculty, Coordinator, and Resident Development Subcommittee, as well as revamping the Med-Peds residency curriculum, including the development of an integrated Transitional Care curriculum to teach the importance of achieving adolescent and young adult healthcare independence.